 Often, checking the Glassdoor, Facebook, Instagram, LinkedIn or other social media pages in addition to what is posted on the website will give you a fair idea of how the employees feel working for the company.

 "In Arcanys, learning is growing.
 I love how they believe in me and make me grow with paid training and exciting projects.
 The flat management structure brings simplicity and transparency within the company.
 The work environment is great, and there are plenty of awesome perks like free lunch, gaming room or free gym membership.
 Everything is totally cool.
 Keep up the good work in keeping your employees happy!"

 Additionally, to understand how people work, I would recommend asking employees about the benefits they are receiving from their employer.
 One good indication that should also give you an idea of the way a company is run is how much the management trusts its employees.
 That is, whether they allow you to speak directly and freely with them in interviews without the necessity of a manager at all times.
 This shows a lot about the company’s transparency as well.

 The ultimate check is the yearly attrition rate, which shows how comfortable people are in a company, compared to the local industry standard (note though, that every country is different).

 Learn more about why checking the company culture is important and how to assess this factor by reading our article about it.

 4. Assess processes and tools

 A good understanding of your processes is as important as understanding how your potential partner works.
-In some cases, you may want to keep your own processes, and in some cases, you may want to adopt some of the methods of your partner.
+In some cases, you may want to keep your own processes.
+In other cases, you may want to adopt some of the methods of your partner.

 There are a couple of important factors that could come into play here.
-First, which organization has the more mature and organized way to produce high-quality output efficiently; and second, what degree of involvement you would expect to have with your dedicated team.
+First, which organization has the more mature and organized way to produce high-quality output efficiently?
+And second, what degree of involvement do you expect to have with your dedicated team?
 Will it be a provider-managed team or a client-managed team?

 "Failing to prepare is preparing to fail."